On caching in Next.js App Router

 Anyway, I put this behind me and moved on.
 Can't let things out of your control bother you too much.
 And who knows, maybe there's something I don't know, so I give the benefit of the doubt.
 I'm sure the Next.js team gave this much thought.

 I think this was heard by the Next team.
-The next major release of Next (ha, I wonder what lingo they use internally) is v15.0 and it makes some very welcome tweaks to caching.
+The next major release of Next (ha, wonder what lingo they use internally) is v15.0 and it makes some very welcome tweaks to caching.

 I recently refactored this site from the Pages Router to the App Router.
 Getting a better understanding of caching paradigms was at the top of my list for 'why refactor'.
 While I've gone through the caching docs more than once, some concepts just never clicked.
 I felt that the page was overwhelming.
 I would read it and leave with "ideas" about how caching worked, never feeling sure I actually understood.
 The refactor won't give me a complete understanding, but it would be a practical lesson on what's most important.